Your Eye is like a Camera

 - The brain must be able to interpret the image.

-The most common vision problems have to do either with the shape of the cornea, the length of the eye, or the elasticity of the lens.
+Most refractive errors occur when the eye is unable to focus light onto the retina effectively.
+This is most commonly due to the shape of the cornea, the length of the eye, or the elasticity of the lens.

-These common issues are known as refractive errors and most commonly manifest as short-sightedness (myopia), long-sightedness (hyperopia), astigmatism, and presbyopia.
-These errors can usually be corrected with external visual aids such as glasses, contact lenses, or Laser Eye Surgery.
+The most common refractive errors are (myopia), long-sightedness (hyperopia), astigmatism, and presbyopia.
+These errors can usually be corrected with external visual aids such as glasses and contact lenses, or by changing the shape of the cornea with Laser Eye Surgery.